WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

   </p>
 </div>

-Both microservice have exactly the same structure, except that the order solution has a Messaging.Receive project and the customer solution has a Messaging.Send project.
+Both microservices have the same structure, except that the order solution has a Messaging.Receive project whereas the customer solution has a Messaging.Send project.
 I will use these projects later to send and receive data using RabbitMQ.

 An important aspect of an API is that you don't know who your consumers are and you should never break existing features.
 To implement versioning, I place everything like controllers or models in a v1 folder.
 If I want to extend my feature and it is not breaking the current behavior, I will extend it in the already existing classes.
 If my changes were to break the functionality, I will create a v2 folder and place the changes there.
 With this approach, no consumer is affected and they can implement the new features whenever they want or need them.